thunderrevolt/freemarket_sample_71c/README.md

 |tel|integer|
 ### Association
 - has_many  :products
-- has_many  :cards, dependent: :destroy
-- has_many  :points, dependent: :destroy
-- has_many  :transfers, dependent: :destroy
-- has_many  :sells, dependent: :destroy
-- has_many  :buys, dependent: :destroy
-- has_many  :feelings, dependent: :destroy
+- has_many  :creditcards, dependent: :destroy
 - has_many  :likes, dependent: :destroy
 - has_many  :comments, dependent: :destroy
 - has_many  :like_product, through: :likes, source: :product
-- has_many  :feeling_product, through: :feelings, source: :product
 - belongs_to:addresses, dependent: :destroy

 ## addressesテーブル